0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/PolygonZkEVMGlobalExitRootV2.md

 ### `updateExitRoot`

-Update the exit root of one of the networks and the global exit root.
+Updates the exit root of any of the networks and the global exit root.

 ```solidity
   function updateExitRoot(